BestTeeChur/repo-tour/README.md

-# repo-tour
+# Repository Tour

-A simple repo to show off repos.
+This repo was created to be toured by teachers learning GitHub.